gustavonp/roo-recipes/content/recipe/hummus.md

 3. After a few minutes of processing, the chickpeas become a thick, whipped paste.
 Add more water if you wish to make it smoother.

-> The time may vary if you're using canned chickpeas instead.
+<blockquote class="with-roo">The time may vary if you're using canned chickpeas instead.</blockquote>